SherG/perpetual-elm/exampleSite/content/services/sba-loans.md

 Funds received through SBA loans can be operating capital and long-term fixed assets.
 Some SBA loans have restrictions on use.

-* The average 7a loan amount in 2018 was approximately $425,500 according to the SBA
+* The average 7(a) loan amount in 2018 was approximately $425,500 according to SBA data
 * The maximum loan amount is $5.5 million
 * Monthly payments are fixed
 * Payback periods may range up to 25 years for acquisitions or commercial property